martinescardo/TypeTopology/CONTRIBUTING.md

 - We use [`.lagda` files][4] with `\begin{code}` and `\end{code}` blocks.
 There
   are some plans to migrate all files to `.lagda.md`, but until this happens, we'll continue to use `.lagda` for the sake of consistency.
+- Comments and discussions in files are encouraged.
+Ideally, files should follow a literate programming in style.

 [1]: https://www.cs.bham.ac.uk/~mhe/TypeTopology/MLTT.Universes.html
 [2]: https://www.cs.bham.ac.uk/~mhe/TypeTopology/DomainTheory.Basics.Dcpo.html